Skip to content

 Find out more about warehouse automation, how it works and the benefits it can offer your business by downloading the insightful guide. warehouse automation

 For example, think of the space between the top of a stored item and the bottom level of the higher rack.
-How big is this?
-Many racks will only need six inches of space to allow for forklifts to interact with the racks.
-However, if you have more than six inches, you could be overusing space.
+If more than six inches of space is present, you might be underutilising the space.
+Typically, racks only need about six inches to accommodate forklift interaction.

 Warehouse layout optimisation will heavily depend on where the delivery and shipping vehicles are located.
 For example, here are three potential layouts based on where these lie:

 The U-shaped layout is a standard design.
-It features production and storage in the bend of the ‘U’, while loading/unloading and shipping take place in the arms.
+It features production and storage in the bend of the ‘U’ while loading/unloading and shipping occur in the arms.

-I-shaped layouts denote a warehouse design with loading/unloading at one end of the warehouse and shipping at the other.
+I-shaped layouts denote a warehouse layout with loading/unloading at one end of the warehouse and shipping at the other.
 Production and storage are centrally located.

 Whichever design you choose, work out where you need to store the high-demand items in relation to your shipping, as these will be the most likely to be bought and shipped.
 This is known as the dynamic storage area.
 Less popular items should be stored further away, in the static storage area.